-Rules that implement the following minimum standards shall be adopted by the commission for core transport agents offering gas services to residential and small commercial customers and the governing body of a public agency offering gas services to residential and small commercial customers within its jurisdiction:
+985. Rules that implement the following minimum standards shall be adopted by the commission for core transport agents offering gas services to core gas customers and the governing body of a public agency offering gas services to core gas customers within its jurisdiction:

 (a) Confidentiality.
 Customer information shall be confidential unless the customer consents in writing.
-This shall encompass confidentiality of customer specific billing, credit, or usage information.
-This requirement shall not extend to disclosure of generic information regarding the usage, load shape, or other general characteristics of a group or rate classification, unless the release of that information would reveal customer specific information because of the size of the group, rate classification, or nature of the information.
+This shall encompass confidentiality of customer-specific billing, credit, or usage information.
+This requirement shall not extend to disclosure of generic information regarding the usage, load shape, or other general characteristics of a group or rate classification, unless the release of that information would reveal customer-specific information because of the size of the group, rate classification, or nature of the information.